I'm in the Mood Again

-I'm in the Mood Again is the 2009 comeback album by the Irish all-girl pop band The Nolans.
+I'm in the Mood Again is the fifteenth and final studio album by the Irish all-girl pop band The Nolans.
 Although eight people have been involved in the line up of the band, only four - Coleen, Linda, Maureen and Bernie - returned for this recording.
 The album consists of many "diva anthems" and also some of The Nolans' greatest hits.
 It was Bernie's final recording before her death in 2013.

 The album peaked at No. 22 on the UK Albums Chart.